 Keeping the lottery alive

-Traditional scratch-off, Fast Play, and draw game tickets remain available only at the more than 9,400 lottery retailer across PA.
+Traditional scratch-off, Fast Play games and draw game tickets remain available only at the more than 9,400 lottery retailer across PA.
 Which suggests that online lottery sales will have a limited impact on PA Lottery retailer sales.
 Particularly because the products are different.

 The Pennsylvania Lottery is hoping the overwhelming majority of its sales still occur at PA Lottery retailers throughout the state.
 Online sales should only add to them.
-It’s also hoping for the same with monitor games like Keno and Xpress Sports.
-Something that will only add to the success of the Pennsylvania Lottery as a whole.
+It’s also hoping for the same with monitor games like keno and Xpress Sports.
+The Lottery only hopes for something that will add to the success of the Pennsylvania Lottery as a whole.